 ___Start planning sooner than later.

 There are many reasons to plan ahead.
-One very current reason is the paper industry crisis.
-There’s less paper available, and it’s harder to get.
+Paper is harder to get.
 The paper you want may not be an option, or it may take time to get it in stock.
 It may also be more expensive.
 If you plan in advance, you’ll be in a better position.

 Depending on the kind of business your company does and the frequency of your campaigns, planning ahead can mean planning the year.
 If you know you’re going to send out six campaigns, and you’re going to use the same kind of paper and the same envelopes every time, ordering in advance can save you money (and insure you have what you need on hand).
 Working with one production agency might help you to negotiate a better deal.